japila-books/spark-sql-internals/docs/logical-operators/LogicalPlan.md

 `refresh` calls itself recursively for every [child](../catalyst/TreeNode.md#children) logical operator.

-NOTE: `refresh` is overriden by link:spark-sql-LogicalPlan-LogicalRelation.adoc#refresh[LogicalRelation] only (that refreshes the location of `HadoopFsRelation` relations only).
+NOTE: `refresh` is overriden by spark-sql-LogicalPlan-LogicalRelation.md#refresh[LogicalRelation] only (that refreshes the location of `HadoopFsRelation` relations only).

 [NOTE]
 ====
 `refresh` is used when:

-* `SessionCatalog` is requested to link:spark-sql-SessionCatalog.adoc#refreshTable[refresh a table]
+* `SessionCatalog` is requested to spark-sql-SessionCatalog.md#refreshTable[refresh a table]

-* `CatalogImpl` is requested to link:spark-sql-CatalogImpl.adoc#refreshTable[refresh a table]
+* `CatalogImpl` is requested to spark-sql-CatalogImpl.md#refreshTable[refresh a table]
 ====

 === [[resolveQuoted]] `resolveQuoted` Method